 - Remind them that they should have their books and reading records every day

-- Help them with difficult vocabulary
+- Help them to read and understand new or difficult vocabulary

 - Ask questions about the stories they are reading